EL20202/xenons-triblader-mod/README.md

 ## **How to Play:**
 - With the mod installed, proceeding out of the Newcomer Bridge at the start of the game will take you to a place to select a character, after which you will continue to the Rhombus Dungeon and the rest of the game.
+- The following can be accessed using any existing Lea save file, a new game is not required.
   - Unlock the **Triblader League** arena cup by talking to the Tribladers standing around the **Open PVP Fields** in Rhombus Square.
 Unlockable after beating the final dungeon in the DLC (Ku'lero Temple).
-You can load your existing Lea save file to do this.
   - Quick-swap menu added to the Rhombus Arena lobby to change your character at will.
-Found in the top-right of the lobby.
+Look for a flashing sign at the top-right of the lobby.
   - After completing the DLC storyline (to the point of visiting C'tron's house), walk around **Homestedt** and you will get a call from Satoshi.
 This will begin the post-DLC triblader storyline, although this is largely incomplete right now.
 This will unlock the arena cups versus Luke and Lukas.